analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 What’s perhaps more interesting about this electronic integration is the fact that the Loxia lenses can automatically trigger in-camera manual focus aids like focus peaking and magnification by simply turning the focus ring.
 This is a huge advantage that makes manual focusing a lot easier, and it’s a unique feature that no other manual lens for the system offers.

-Let’s take a look at all thee Loxia lenses so far:
+Let’s take a look at all three Loxia lenses so far:

 <p class="full-width"><img src="https://farm2.staticflickr.com/1539/23728519574_1506d209a3_o.jpg"/></p>